KD-VLP: Improving End-to-End Vision-and-Language Pretraining with Object Knowledge Distillation: Experiments

-In Tab.\ref{res_tab2}, we achieve superior accuracy in VCR val set, specifically 76.70\% in Q$\rightarrow$A setting, 78.63\% in QA$\rightarrow$R and 60.54\% in Q$\rightarrow$AR.
-It is worth noting that we set up the first end-to-end benchmark for the challenging VCR task without relying on detection results as input during inference.
-The results show that we outperform the VL-BERT and OSCAR by a clear margin on all metrics, obtain 1.16\% performance gain in Q$\rightarrow$A and 0.79\% in Q$\rightarrow$AR compared with VILLA even under an inferior experimental setting, where VILLA adopts large-scale outdomain corpus and adversarial training.
-The improvement indicates the advantage of our E2E architecture, which utilizes the scene-level visual context and object-level instances to jointly reason the complex problems.
-Our object-aware multi-modal representations further help enable intelligent commonsense reasoning.
+\textbf{VCR} requires higher-order cognition and commonsense reasoning about the world.
+We achieve superior accuracy, specifically 76.70\%/78.63\%/60.53\% in three different problem setting.
+It is worth noting that we set up the first end-to-end benchmark for the challenging VCR task without relying on detection during inference.
+Besides, we outputform VL-BERT and OSCAR by a clear margin and work comparably with VILLA, which adopts advanced adversarial training and more outdomain corpus.

+Overall, our approach outperforms the previous E2E pretraining by a sizeable margin, which indicates the superiority of our object-aware E2E multi-modal representation.
+In addition, we also performs better or comparably with previous state-of-the-art two-step pretrainig, like UNIMO, VILLA, Ernie-ViL, which even adopt more outdomain corpos, sophisticated adversarial training.